 Check Out These Tasty And Easy Cookie recipes:

 Follow me on social media for more recipe ideas & inspiration!

 - Sift together the flour, baking soda and cream of tartar into a medium bowl.
 Set aside.

 - Using a standing mixer fitted with the paddle attachment or a hand mixer, cream the butter for about 2 minutes or until pale yellow.
 Scrape down the sides of the bowl.
 Add the ¾ cups sugar, 1 ½ teaspoons of cinnamon and the salt.
 Mix on medium speed until well incorporated and smooth.
 Stop the mixer and scrape down the sides of the bowl.

-- On low speed, add the egg and mix until well incorporated.
+- On low speed, add the vanilla and egg and mix until well incorporated.
 Do not over mix.
 Slowly, add the flour mixture.
 Mix until all the dry ingredients are well incorporated.
 Scrape down the sides of the bowl and mix for an additional 30 seconds.